Pope Francis' Eurasia: Journey to Kazakhstan

 Still, it is possible to hope that their meeting will deliver a message of peace that will stop the terrible war between peoples and worlds.

-RUSSIAN WORLD IS THE ASIANEWS NEWSLETTER DEDICATED TO CHINA.
+RUSSIAN WORLD IS THE ASIANEWS NEWSLETTER DEDICATED TO RUSSIA.
 TO RECEIVE A WEEKLY UPDATE EVERY SATURDAY, CLICK HERE.